jowkar/focalscan/README.md

     cat test_gene/peaks.txt
     ```

-Any platform, usage from within the MATLAB environment
+Any platform, usage from within the MATLAB environment (the function "FocalScan")
 ------------------------------------------------------

 1. Open the terminal application and download the scripts (assuming that git is installed, otherwise just download the zip file):